the-turing-way/the-turing-way/book/website/communication/podcasts/podcasts-personal-stories.md

 **Emma** - I guess to try and innovate, the podcast format can be quite similar to look at how radio programming has presented the material in different ways for inspiration.
 Find a unique content or format!

-*This interview was conducted by Emma Karoune and Maria Nanton.*
+*This interview was conducted by Emma Karoune.*